Skip to content

 Which figures are particularly well-known?

-Particularly well-known are the hummingbird, monkey, spider, condor, and the human figure popularly referred to as the astronaut.
+The hummingbird, monkey, spider, condor, and the human figure popularly known as the astronaut are particularly well-known.

 What was the meaning of the Nazca Lines?

-Their exact meaning has not been definitively determined.
-Water, rituals, processional paths, social land use, and astronomical references are frequently discussed.
+Their exact meaning is not definitively clear.
+Water, rituals, processional paths, social landscape use, and astronomical references are frequently discussed.

 Is a scenic flight over the Nazca Lines worthwhile?

-Yes, a scenic flight provides the clearest view of the figures.
-Sensitive travelers should prepare well for the turns of small aircraft.
+Yes, a scenic flight shows the figures most clearly.
+Sensitive travelers should prepare well due to the turns of small airplanes.

 Are new Nazca Lines still being discovered today?

 Yes.
-Modern aerial images, satellite data, and AI analyses help to identify further geoglyphs.
+Modern aerial imagery, satellite data, and AI analyses help identify further geoglyphs.
 In 2024, 303 previously unknown figurative geoglyphs were described in a study.

 Why the Nazca Lines belong to Peru